yandex-research/rtdl-num-embeddings/package/README.md

 > -- other projects on tabular deep learning.

-This package provides the officially recommended implementation of the main things from the paper.
+This package provides the officially recommended implementation of the paper "On Embeddings for Numerical Features in Tabular Deep Learning".

 <details>
 <summary><i>This package VS The original implementation</i></summary>